ninjablocks/douitsu/README.md

 ## Gulp

 Gulp does the following:
-* Lint JavaScript
+* Lint JavaScript files
-* Concatenate JavaScript
+* Concatenate JavaScript files
 * Minify and rename said concatenated files
 * Watch for file changes and do the above on the fly